First Afghan evacuees arrive in Germany in one of the largest airlift operations in history - KRDO

 A little girl in a gold sequined dress and sneakers can’t hide the huge smile on her face, as her temperature is checked upon arrival at the Ramstein US Air Base in southwestern Germany on Saturday.

-She is one of more than 2,000 evacuees who have arrived at the airbase from Kabul since Friday evening, part of a chaotic scramble to airlift people out of Afghanistan following the Taliban’s takeover.
+She is one of more than 5,000 evacuees to arrive at the airbase from Kabul, part of a chaotic scramble to airlift people out of Afghanistan following the Taliban’s takeover.

 Ramstein is one of the largest US airbases outside America, and has now been transformed into a temporary transit point for evacuees to the US.

-Note: This story has been updated to correct the first name spelling of one of the interviewees.